Kit (association football): Basic equipment

 Most professional clubs have retained the same basic colour scheme for several decades, and the colours themselves form an integral part of a club's culture.
 Teams representing countries in international competition generally wear national colours in common with other sporting teams of the same nation.
-These are usually based on the colours of the country's national flag, although there are exceptions—the Italian national team, for example, wear blue as it was the colour of the House of Savoy, the Australian team like most Australian sporting teams wear the Australian National Colours of green and gold, neither of which appear on the flag, and the Dutch national team wear orange, the colour of the Dutch Royal House.
+These are usually based on the colours of the country's national flag, although there are exceptions—the Italy national team, for example, wear blue as it was the colour of the House of Savoy, the Australian team like most Australian sporting teams wear the Australian National Colours of green and gold, neither of which appear on the flag, and the Dutch national team wear orange, the colour of the Dutch Royal House.

 Shirts are normally made of a polyester mesh, which does not trap the sweat and body heat in the same way as a shirt made of a natural fibre.
 Most professional clubs have sponsors' logos on the front of their shirts, which can generate significant levels of income, and some also offer sponsors the chance to place their logos on the back of their shirts.
 Depending on local rules, there may be restrictions on how large these logos may be or on what logos may be displayed.
 Competitions such as the Premier League may also require players to wear patches on their sleeves depicting the logo of the competition.
 A player's number is usually printed on the back of the shirt, although international teams often also place numbers on the front, and professional teams generally print a player's surname above their number.
 The captain of each team is usually required to wear an elasticated armband around the left sleeve to identify them as the captain to the referee and supporters.

 Most current players wear specialist football boots, which can be made either of leather or a synthetic material.
 Modern boots are cut slightly below the ankles, as opposed to the high-ankled boots used in former times, and have studs attached to the soles.
 Studs may be either moulded directly to the sole or be detachable, normally by means of a screw thread.
 Modern boots such as the Adidas Predator, originally designed by former Liverpool player Craig Johnston, feature increasingly intricate, scientifically aided designs and features such as air pockets in the soles and rubber "blades" on the sole rather than studs.
 The blades have been the subject of controversy as several top managers have blamed them for injuries both to opposition players and to the wearers themselves.